 1.3.1 Info and Relationships Opens In A New Window - Does your form contain multiple sections of related inputs?
 Use

-legend to provide a label for what this section is for.
+legend to provide a label for this section.

 autocomplete where appropriate.

-1.3.5 Identify Input Purpose Opens In A New Window - Providing a mechanism Opens In A New Window to help people more quickly, easily, and accurately fill in form fields that ask for common information (for example name, address, phone number).
+1.3.5 Identify Input Purpose Opens In A New Window - Providing a mechanism Opens In A New Window helps people more quickly, easily, and accurately fill in form fields that ask for common information (e.g., name, address, phone number).

 Make sure that form input errors are displayed in list above the